Johns Manville Plaza

 Johns Manville Plaza is a 404 ft in Denver, Colorado.
 It was completed in 1978 and has 29 floors.
 The building was designed by Hellmuth, Obata and Kassabaum and built by Al Cohen Construction.
-It is owned by Crescent Real Estate Equities Company, and is the 16th tallest building in Denver.
+It is owned by Brookfield Properties, and is the 16th tallest building in Denver.
 Reflective solar glass windows alternating with 5 ft makes up the outer walls.
 A plaza, basement, and loading dock are shared with 707 17th Street.